 - Charitable contributions substituting for taxes, IRS says – No!

 - Retirement contributions and education credits and deductions

-- Tax computation – The Kiddie Tax, AMT, regular tax, tax credits
+- Tax computations – The Kiddie Tax, AMT, regular tax, tax credits

-- Individual problems illustrating form preparation for various items, with numerous "practice tips"
+- Individual problems illustrated by form preparation for various items, with numerous “practice tips”

 - Impact of recent legislation and forms changes on the 1040

 - Learn complicated issues of filing status and dependency exemptions

 - Learn about Schedules A, B, C, D, E, and SE; Forms 8867, 4797, and 4562; passive rules and more